 You may be able to obtain a version of the library that contains the annotations, or a set of external annotations that describe the library.
-For example, the JSR 308 Checkers distribution contains such annotations for popular libraries, such as the JDK.
-Section 7.1.2 describes how to use them.
+For example, the Checker Framework distribution contains annotations for popular libraries, such as the JDK.
+Section 8.1.2 describes how to use them.